 Here are a few suggestions for getting more involved:

-- Become a research assistant on a research team (see the link on the left)
+- Become a research assistant on a research team

 - Attend a Psychology research conference

 - Form a study group with other Psychology majors

 - Eat lunch on campus with other students

 The University is a busy, sometimes stressful place.
 Students who get involved and support each other experience less stress and find college more rewarding.
 So get involved today!